Common name: Water Pandan

 Origin of Scientific Name

-Pandanus - a Latinised version of pandan, a Malayan name
+Pandanus – a Latinised version of Pandan, the name of the plant in Malay

-The characteristic appearance of the Pandanus imparts a tropical flavour to any landscape, also making an interesting container plant.
+The characteristic appearance of the Pandanus imparts a tropical flavour to any landscape and also makes an interesting container plant.

 View in Kings Park